ryantd42/NY-Legislative-Git/2023/S7565B-2023/bill.md

  associated pipes, lines, fixtures or other ancillary equipment.
   2. Tank coloring. a.
-No  person  shall  own  or  operate  a  facility containing  a  tank  that  does  not meet the color requirements of this subdivision.
+No  person  shall  own  or  operate  a  facility containing  a  tank  that  does  not meet the color requirements of this

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD11750-07-4
+ S. 7565--B  2

+ subdivision.
 Such color requirements shall apply  to  every  tank  at  a facility regardless of whether the tank is in active use for storage.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11750-06-3
- S. 7565--A  2

   b.
 A  tank shall have a shell color and roof color of either white or beige/cream, OR WHICH LIMITS VOLATILE EMISSIONS TO  THE  SAME  OR  TO  A GREATER  EXTENT AS A SHELL COLOR AND ROOF COLOR OF WHITE OR BEIGE/CREAM, AS DETERMINED BY THE DEPARTMENT.
   § 2.
-This  act  shall take effect January 1, 2024, provided however,
+This act shall take effect immediately.
- that if chapter 505 of the laws of 2021 shall not have taken  effect  on or  before  such  date then section one of this act shall take effect on the same date and in the same manner as such  chapter  of  the  laws  of 2021, takes effect.